Thiruninravur

-Thirunindravur is a locality in the western part of Chennai, Tamil Nadu.
-It lies within the Chennai Metropolitan Area, around 30 kilometers from the city center at Parry's Corner.
+Thirunindravur (also spelt Tiruninravur) is a suburban town and locality in the western part of Chennai city and falls under Tiruvallur district, Tamil Nadu.
+It lies within the Chennai Metropolitan Area (Greater Chennai), around 30 kilometers from the city center at Parry's Corner.
 The neighbourhood is served by Thirunindravur railway station of Chennai suburban railway.
 Thiruninravur lake provides the neighbourhood with water.
 It serves as the connecting hub between Chennai and Tirupati.
 It is included in the region managed by the CMDA.

 Demographics

 As of 2011 India census, Thiruninravur had a population of 37095.
 Males constitute 50% of the population and females 50%.
 Thirunindravur has an average literacy rate of 91%, higher than the national average of 74%: male literacy is 95%, and female literacy is 88.6%.

 Place of worship

 Sri Bhaktavatsala Perumal is a prominent Hindu temple located in Thiruninravur, a suburban area of Chennai, Tamil Nadu.
 The temple is dedicated to Lord Vishnu and is an important religious and cultural site for devotees, particularly in the western part of Chennai.